ajschumacher/emacs_python/README.md

 If you want, the many places you use Emacs can be all inside Emacs.
 Here I'm just finishing an email.

-Probably the biggest attraction of Emacs is its customizability.
+Probably the biggest attraction of Emacs is its customizability, or extensibility.
 Part of that is in selecting which parts you use.

     C-c C-c